The Two RV Gypsies: Full-Time RVers

 a silky, feathery plant

-Below: Lee Duquette liked the pointy topping seen from this angle, but as he walked just a few steps, it was no longer looking so pointed.
+Below: Lee Duquette liked the pointy topping seen from this angle, but as he walked just a few steps, it no longer looked pointed.

 pointy topping seen from this angle